Minimal models for monomial algebras: Recollections

 which we denote by $(i,p,h)$.
-We assume that such data satisfies the side conditions, that is, all three maps $h^2$, $hi$ and $ph$ are zero, in which case we call it a \new{contraction}.
-The following result, which is a simplified form of Theorem 5 in \cite{Markl}, shows how to transfer on $V$ an $A_\infty$-coalgebra structure from the dga coalgebra structure of $C$ and, further, how to produce from the homotopy data another homotopy data of $A_\infty$-coalgebras.
+We assume that such datum satisfies the side conditions, that is, all three maps $h^2$, $hi$ and $ph$ are zero, in which case we call it a \new{contraction}.
+The following result, which is a simplified form of Theorem 5 in \cite{Markl}, shows how to transfer on $V$ an $A_\infty$-coalgebra structure from the dga coalgebra structure of $C$ and, further, how to produce from a homotopy retract datum another homotopy datum of $A_\infty$-coalgebras.

 \begin{theorem}[Homotopy Transfer Theorem] Let $(C,\Delta_2')$ be a dga coalgebra and consider a homotopy retract as above.
-There exists an $A_\infty$-coalgebra structure on $V$ and a homotopy retract data
+There exists an $A_\infty$-coalgebra structure on $V$ and a homotopy retract datum

 The $A_\infty$-coalgebra structure on $V$ is given by $\Delta_1=d_V$ and, for $n\in \NN_{\geqslant 2}$, by $\Delta_n = p^{\otimes n}\Delta_n' i$, where for $n\in\NN_{\geqslant 3}$ the arrows $\Delta_n' : C\longrightarrow C^{\otimes n}$ are defined by